magneticio/vamp.io/content/documentation/api-reference/debug.md

 ## Hard reset

-Stops and erases	all running deployment.
+Stops and erases all running deployment and gateways.
 Use with great caution!!

 	GET /api/v1/reset

+## Get HAProxy configuration

+	GET /api/v1/haproxy